Loading...

 Our school communicates with families in many ways.

-1. Teachers will inform families of how whole class announcements will be shared and will share individual progress throughout the year.
+• Teachers will inform families of how whole class announcements will be shared and will share individual progress throughout the year.

-2. Our monthly digital newsletter, Spotlight, is sent at the beginning of each month and provides families with information about our Four Seasons A+ community, including what is happening at each grade level.
+• Our monthly digital newsletter, Spotlight, is sent at the beginning of each month and provides families with information about our Four Seasons A+ community, including what is happening at each grade level.

-3. Keep informed about Four Seasons A+ through our website www.spps.org/fourseasons.
+• Keep informed about Four Seasons A+ through our website www.spps.org/fourseasons

-5. When families call, email, or send a note, we do our best to respond in 24 hours during the school week.
+• When families call, email, or send a note, we do our best to respond in 24 hours during the school week.

-6. Four Seasons A+ uses technology and Language Line to have two-way communication with families in their home language when possible.
+• Four Seasons A+ uses technology and Language Line to have two-way communication with families in their home language when possible.

 The achievement gap, or rather the “opportunity gap,” between students of color and white students in Saint Paul Public Schools is unacceptable.
 Our school is working to change practices and systems by identifying the barriers that make it harder for students of color to succeed and for their families to support their learning.
-For more about our work on racial equity, contact:

-• For more about our work on racial equity, contact: Principal Ryan Fell (651) 290-7595
+• For more about our work on racial equity, contact: Ryan Fell, Principal ryan.fell@spps.org or (651) 290-7595.

 Transitions between schools can be challenging, and we work to help families as their children start and leave our school.
-For new students and families, we support the transition by:

 • Four Seasons A+ holds an Open House for prospective families in January.
-Before school begins in fall, we host an Open House for new and returning families.
+Before school begins in Fall, we host an Open House for new and returning families.

 • For students joining Four Seasons during the school year, families are provided a welcome packet and given a school tour.
 Families are also invited to the ongoing Coffee with the Principal events.

 • We acknowledge that families entering Pre-K and Kindergarten face a big transition.
-We provide additional support to these families including a spring Family Welcome Event and family conferences before school starts in September.
+We provide additional support to these families including a spring Family Welcome Event and Family Conferences before school starts in September.
 We also host Pre-K Family Days in fall and spring.
 During Family Days, families experience what, and how, their child is learning and are invited to ask questions and discuss learning at home and at school.

 • Four Seasons A+ has an Early Childhood Special Education program that provides half and full day programs.
 This program is an excellent entry into our DHH (Deaf/Hard of Hearing) program.